SincerelyBrittany/VidlyProject/README.md

   </a>
 </p>

-# use docs to setup MongoDB
+# Use MongoDB docs to setup MongoDB

-- run: `sudo mongod --dbpath /System/Volumes/Data/data/db` to get Mongodb up and running
+- run: `sudo mongod --dbpath /System/Volumes/Data/data/db` to get mongodb up and running

 # Use backend docs/readme